 When deselected, which is the default, CET Designer switches to pointer-based navigation, meaning that any zooming or circling is centered on the position of the cursor on your screen.

 The navigation bar for the camera in 3D view gives quick access to the Circle Camera around Target, Move camera up or down, and Zoom In or Out features.
-The panel at the bottom of the program window, but the yellow triangles can be used to move the panel to the bottom-right corner, or to temporarily collapse it.
+The panel appears at the bottom of the program window, but the yellow triangles can be used to move the panel to the bottom-right corner, or to temporarily collapse it.

 To use the navigation control panel, click and hold the mouse button in one of the windows in the panel, and move the mouse.